koderkushy/Top-K-HUIM/README.md

 # Top-K-High-Utility-Itemset-Mining
-Implementation of EFIM algorithm to solve top-K HUIM problem
+Implementations of EFIM algorithm to solve top-K HUIM problem